NVIDIA-Merlin/NVTabular/HowItWorks.md

 A higher level of abstraction:
 ----------------------
-nvTabular code is targeted at the operator level, not the dataframe level, providing a method for specifying the operation you want to perform, and the columns or type of data that you want to perform it on.
+NVTabular code is targeted at the operator level, not the dataframe level, providing a method for specifying the operation you want to perform, and the columns or type of data that you want to perform it on.

 We make an explicit distinction between feature engineering ops, which create new variables, and preprocessing ops which transform data more directly to make it ready for the model to which it’s feeding.
 While the type of computation involved in these two stages is often similar, we want to allow for the creation of new features that will then be preprocessed in the same way as other input variables.